 The pets are cremated one by one through this funeral service, without the owner’s presence.
 In most cases, the pet funeral home will come to pick up the dog or cat, but the owner may also bring the pet to the crematorium.
 Some plans offer a discount if the owner brings the pet to the cremation place.
 Most pet funeral homes provide a paper casket, but some pet funeral homes provide a paulownia wooden casket.

-At the crematorium, the pet funeral home staff cremate the pet, pick up and bring the remains back to their owners.
-This pet cremation funeral service is suitable for those who have difficulty in transporting the pet's remains or going to the crematorium, or find it emotionally difficult to pick up the remains.
+At the crematorium, the pet funeral home staff cremates the pet, picks it up, and brings the remains back to its owners.
+This pet cremation funeral service is suitable for those who have difficulty in transporting the pet's remains or going to the crematorium or find it emotionally difficult to pick up the remains.

 This is a funeral service in which multiple pets are cremated together.
 In this pet cremation, you cannot pick up the remains of your pet.
 Therefore, it is regrettable that you cannot have the remains back in an urn or burial in a separate grave.
-The price is affordable for people who don't have many budget on pet funeral.
+The price is affordable for people who don't have many budgets for pet funerals.
 Your dog or cat will not be lonely in heaven by mass cremation.

 This is a funeral service in which a vehicle equipped with pet cremation equipment is driven to your home.
 The pet's remains are cremated at home in the parking lot or at a suitable place nearby.